Fratelli Bocca Editori: Giuseppe Bocca and the development of the publishing house

 Giuseppe Bocca was born in Asti around 1790.
 He initially managed a bookshop in Milan, but in 1829 he sold the business to Luigi Dumolard and moved to Turin, where he took over the management of the family publishing house from his brothers Carlo and Maurizio.
 In the same year he became a bookseller to the then prince Charles Albert of Sardinia, a position he held even after the accession to the throne of Charles Albert and with his successors.

 Giuseppe Bocca's bookshop, initially located in Piazza Castello and later in Via Carlo Alberto, became a cultural centre frequented by liberal-minded men of letters and politicians.
 His most successful publishing activity was instead the publication of several works by Silvio Pellico: the tragedies Gismonda da Mendrisio, Leoniero e Erodiade in 1830, Le mie prigioni in 1832, Dei doveri degli uomini in 1834 and Poesie inedite in 1837.
 In 1833 he also published Federigo Sclopis di Salerano's Storia dell'antica legislazione del Piemonte.

 Among the published works are: Gioachimo D'Adda: La metropolitana di Milano e dettagli rimarcabili di questo edificio Rusconi 1824; Anonymous traveler: La pittrice e il forestiere, at Giuseppe Bocca; Vincenzo Gioberti: Il rinnovamento civile degli italiani 1851.

-The libraries
+The bookshops

-The Bocca Library has various offices: in Milan, Turin, Florence, Rome and Paris.
+The Bocca bookshop chain (Libreria Bocca) has various offices: in Milan, Turin, Florence, Rome and Paris.
 The sons of Giuseppe, who died in 1864, named Silvio, Casimiro and Bernado alternated in publishing and book management.
-Casimiro took over the management and in 1888 left the business to his son Giuseppe Bocca jr.
+Casimiro took over the management and in 1888 left the business to his son Giuseppe Bocca jr. The Milan bookshop is the oldest in Italy.